How often you should install new air filters can depend on the following:

-For basic 1"–3" air filters, manufacturers often direct you to change them every 30–60 days.
-If you suffer from light to moderate allergies, you could install a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers often direct you to get new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could get a better air filter or change them even more frequently.

-Or, if you live a more rural location or less occupied residence (like a vacation residence) and there are a reduced number of cars around, annually could be regular enough.
+Or, if you live a more rural location or less occupied house (like a vacation residence) and there are not as many cars around, yearly could be regular enough.

-Here are averages that might help you know how often you should get a new air filter at your house:
+Here are averages that might help you know how often you should replace the air filter at your residence:

 - One dog or cat: every 60 days